Prepodobnuy/rpaper/md/configure.md

 ## I STRONGLY ADVISE YOU TO WAIT FOR THE RELEASE OF THE PROGRAM AS ALL THIS INFORMATION MAY LOSE RELEVANCE AT ANY MOMENT
 ## It is already lost relevance xd.
-Wait for update
+Wait for an update
 ## Configure
 ## config.json file
 ### parameters: